ma-anwar/mathfly/readme.md

 To use, copy over the scripts into the user directory.

-For a detailed explanation and introduction [see here] (https://github.com/mrob95/mathfly-talon).
+For a detailed explanation and introduction [see here](https://github.com/mrob95/mathfly-talon).